cmateu/galstreams/README.md

 ### VERSION HISTORY:

+- 2018/01/17: Label centering changed.
+Now can be set arbitrarily at log file.
+Labels checked in gal/equ/GC
 - 2018/01/17: New DES streams (Shipp et al. 2018) and Jet stream (Jethwa et al. 2017) added.
 	      Width option added to end-points constructor and now included for all streams defined this way.
 - 2017/11/21: Eri/Phe coordinates fixed and reference added to Table.